 Time-Based Control (also referred to as load shifting) helps you maximise savings through smart charging and discharging of your Powerwall.
-If your electricity prices vary during the day, you are likely on a time-of-use plan, and Time-Based Control would present the best economic value for your system.
-Time-of-use plans are utility rate structures where electricity prices may vary depending on the time of day, the day itself or the season.
+If your electricity prices vary during the day, you are likely on a Time-of-Use rate plan, and Time-Based Control would present the best economic value for your system.
+Time-of-Use energy plans are energy rate structures where electricity prices may vary depending on the time of day, the day itself or the season.

 - Peak: High energy demand hours with most expensive prices

 - Off-Peak: Low energy demand hours with least expensive prices